Sunday, 29 October 2023

 In Short,

 I preferred this one, which was warmer, more woody and honeyed, and more expressive on the nose.
-On the other hand, the palate seemed lighter to me.
+On the other hand, the palate seemed a bit lighter to me.
 But to each his own, Ruben preferred the Air Dried Oak, for example.
 As for the price, it's just as expensive as the other one, but this time it's a bargain in my opinion.

 Score : 87